singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - updated_at
      - a timestamp to keep track of when you last saved
      - never
+   * - label_separator
+     - When parsing labels, replace newlines with this string
+     - ', '
    * - default_version
      - Should a default version be used?
      - module_sys